newbloomwon/MichaelChablerL2/README.md

 Ghost (frodo) empowers everyday users to reclaim their digital identity by moving from total exposure to strategic invisibility.
 In a world where personal information is constantly at risk, Ghost scans digital spaces and alerts users to potential privacy threats—helping them understand where their data might be exposed or compromised.
 The tool is designed for non-technical audiences, providing clear, actionable insights and a user-friendly interface.
 Ghost’s mission is to make privacy protection accessible, proactive, and effective for anyone concerned about their online footprint.

 ### 2. Discografy

+Problem: How to find music and not Muzak, something that involved creativity and soul that resonates beyond what the consolidated industry wants us to hear.
+Solution: This would be platform for people to save their favorites and hear new artists and even hear live events.

 ![Discografy screenshot](./screenshots/Discocrafy.png)

 **Solution Overview:**